Embedding Dimension Phenomena in Intersection Complete Codes: Tangled Sunflowers

 This construction is shown below when $d=2$.
-The set $V_{2n+1}$ is a vertical cylinder over $W_1$, and the set $V_{2n+2}$ is the skewed cylinder over $W_2$.
-The remaining $V_i$ are $\varepsilon$-thick cylinders over the corresponding $U_i$, with even $V_i$ skewed at the same angle as $V_{2n+2}$.
+The set $V_{2n+1}$ is a vertical prism over $W_1$, and the set $V_{2n+2}$ is the skewed prism over $W_2$.
+The remaining $V_i$ are $\varepsilon$-thick prisms over the corresponding $U_i$, with even $V_i$ skewed at the same angle as $V_{2n+2}$.
 The origin is represented by the black dot.

-We claim that the collection $\V$ is a realization of $\T_{n+1}$.
+We claim that the collection $\V$ is an open convex realization of $\T_{n+1}$.
 First, observe that all $V_i$ are open and convex in $\R^{d+1}$.
 To see that they form a realization of $\T_{n+1}$, we must check that the odd $V_i$ and even $V_i$ both form sunflowers, and that only the appropriate petals intersect one another.

 For the odd $V_i$, note that $\{V_1,V_3,\ldots, V_{2n-1}\}$ is a sunflower since the odd $U_i$ form a sunflower.
 Adding $V_{2n+1}$ to this collection preserves the sunflower property since $V_{2n+1}$ is simply the product of $W_1$ with an open ray.
 Similar logic holds for the even $V_i$: we see that $\{V_2,V_4,\ldots, V_{2n}\}$ forms a sunflower, and the additional petal $V_{2n+2}$ only overlaps any other petal in the region $\{v + \gamma (e_{d+1}-w) \mid v\in W_2\text{ and } 0<\gamma< \varepsilon\}$, which is the intersection of all the petals.